crackalamoo/bardgpt/README.md

     Example: `python model.py t --vocab_size 2048 --transformer_layers 4 --verbose --save_at_end`.

     In addition, `model.py` takes all the arguments of `tokens.py` except `--kaggle`, and if you used custom values for any, make sure to use the same values in `model.py`.

-### Google Colab Instructions
-In addition to these files, there is a file `colab-model.ipynb` that has a similar function to `model.ipynb` but should be used to train the model on Google Colab in order to access the GPU.
-Here are instructions for doing this:
-1. Run `download.py`, `preprocess.py`, and `tokens.py` locally.
-2. Create a folder `bardgpt` in the `My Drive` directory of your Google Drive.
-3. Copy the `inputs` and `lemmas` folders into this `bardgpt` folder in Drive along with `colab-model.ipynb`.
-4. In `colab-model.ipynb` in Drive, change any constants in the code to match values used in `tokens.py` and set `OVERRIDE_CONSTANTS` to `True` if you used custom values.
-Also, set any other constants to the values you wish to use.
-5. Run the notebook.

 ## Data Sources
 * Emily Dickinson ([Plain Text](https://www.gutenberg.org/cache/epub/12242/pg12242.txt))